westpa/westpa_tutorials/README.md

 *Please note*: in order to successfully complete this tutorial, users will have to create a custom conda environment containing WESTPA, OpenMM and MDTraj.
 Please see the relevant section on the [installation page](https://github.com/westpa/westpa/wiki/Installing-WESTPA) for how to do this.

-Na+/Cl- molecular association
+..*Na+/Cl- molecular association

 ## Intermediate tutorial

-P53 peptide conformational sampling
+..*P53 peptide conformational sampling

 ## Advanced tutorials

-Chignolin protein folding
+..*Chignolin protein folding

-WExplore K+ 18-crown-6-ether association
+..*WExplore K+ 18-crown-6-ether association

 ## Analysis tutorials

-Calculating progress coordinates using MDAnalysis/MDTraj
+..*Calculating progress coordinates using MDAnalysis/MDTraj

-The w\_ipa suite of analysis tools
+..*The w\_ipa suite of analysis tools

-Dataset visualization and movie-making
+..*Dataset visualization and movie-making